Enrisox/Secure-Home-Lab-Docker/README.md

 📄 [Step 12 – hardening](docs/step12_HARDENING_CONTAINERS.md)<br>

-**🧱 Obiettivi del progetto**

-- **Infrastruttura Home Server Centralizzata:** Implementare un ambiente server domestico basato su Docker per centralizzare e gestire i servizi di rete e le applicazioni self-hosted in modo modulare ed efficiente.
-- **Filtrare il traffico DNS a livello di rete per bloccare pubblicità e tracciamento.**
-- **Garantire l'accesso remoto sicuro tramite VPN.**
-- **Applicare pratiche di hardening sui container** (es. utenti non-root, filesystem read-only, limitazione capabilities) per ridurre la superficie di attacco.
-- **Deploy di Applicazioni Custom** Ospitare applicazioni sviluppate internamente con un focus su architetture moderne (reverse proxy con HTTPS automatico, reti isolate).
-- **Riproducibilità e Documentazione**: Documentare l'intera configurazione (Infrastructure as Code) tramite file docker-compose.yml, script e guide passo-passo, per consentire il disaster recovery rapido e la replicabilità del sistema su altri nodi.
+**🧱 Project Goals**

+- **Centralized Home Server Infrastructure:** Implement a Docker-based home server environment to centralize and manage network services and self-hosted applications in a modular and efficient way.
+- **Filter DNS traffic at the network level to block ads and tracking.**
+- **Ensure secure remote access via VPN.**
+- **Apply container hardening practices** (e.g., non-root users, read-only filesystem, capability limitations) to reduce the attack surface.
+- **Deploy Custom Applications:** Host internally developed applications with a focus on modern architectures (reverse proxy with automatic HTTPS, isolated networks).
+- **Reproducibility and Documentation:** Document the entire configuration (Infrastructure as Code) through docker-compose.yml files, scripts, and step-by-step guides to enable rapid disaster recovery and system replicability on other nodes.

+⭐ **If you liked my project, give it a star!**

 **Enrico Soci**